Everything you need to know about reviewing your cover

 Just like with your car or home insurance, excess is an amount of money you agree to pay for a hospital stay before health insurance benefits are payable.
 Generally speaking, choosing a higher excess means you’ll pay less for your health cover.

-Thanks to the upcoming Government-initiated reforms, from 1 April 2019 nib members will be given the option to increase their excess limit from $500 to $750 for singles, and $1,000 to $1,500 for couples or families.
-So, if you’re with nib, you’ll be able to opt for a higher level of excess in return for a lower premium.
+Thanks to the Government-initiated reforms, as of 1 April 2019 nib members can increase their excess limit from $500 to $750 for singles, and $1,000 to $1,500 for couples or families.
+So, if you’re with nib, you can now opt for a higher level of excess in return for a lower premium.

 If you’re under the age of 30 on 1 April 2019, you’re in luck.
-When the upcoming reforms are introduced, nib members aged 18-29 will automatically receive discounts of up to 10% on their private hospital insurance premiums.
+Thanks to the reforms, eligible nib members aged 18-29 will automatically receive discounts of up to 10% on their private hospital insurance premiums.

 This reform is called an age-based discount and it’s also an optional reform, which means other health funds might not be implementing it, or could be applying it to some (but not all) products.
-If you’re an eligible nib member, you won’t have to miss out, because we’ll be adding this discount to almost every hospital insurance product.
+If you’re an eligible nib member, you won’t have to miss out, because we've added this discount to almost every hospital insurance product.